Broad whitefish

 The broad whitefish (Coregonus nasus) is a freshwater whitefish species.
-Dark silvery in colour, and like a herring in its shape, its distinctive features include a convex head, short gill rakers, and a mild overbite.
+Dark silvery in colour, and like a herring in its shape.
+Its distinctive features includes: a convex head, short gill rakers, and a mild overbite.
 It is found in the Arctic-draining streams, lakes, and rivers of far eastern Russia and North America.
 Its prey includes larval insects, snails, and shellfish.
 It is eaten by humans and brown bears.

 Description

 The broad whitefish is a herring-shaped fish with a more compressed body and convex head than other whitefishes.
 It is iridescent, with a dark olive-brown back, silvery grey sides, and a whitish bottom.
 Features that distinguish it from other species include a mild overbite and 18–25 short gill rakers.
 The fins of adults are grey, while those of young fish are grey.
 It reaches a maximum length of 70 cm, and a maximum weight of 16 kg.